Mr-Kumar-Abhishek/brain-beats-blog/_posts/2022-04-30-how-to-setup-cordova-in-xubuntu-or-ubuntu-for-android-development-full-guide.md

 ---

-So, in this guide, I will walk you through how to set up Cordova for android development.
-Cordova is important as it lets developers develop android apps in HTML, CSS, and Javascript rather than Java.
+So, in this guide, I will walk you through on how to set up Cordova for android development.
+Cordova is important as it lets developers develop android apps in HTML, CSS, and Javascript rather than in Java.

 <br>
 <br>